 5. Supervise Them

 In times of distress, your dog probably doesn’t want to be alone.
 Stay nearby to comfort them and try to keep them in the home when these sounds may occur so that they do not attempt to run away or try to escape through sheer panic.
-Try petting and comforting your dog by whispering to them.
-Your company may do wonders for your furry best friend.
+Key times to stay alert is during public holiday’s and celebrations!

 6. Use Natural Calming Remedies

 Here’s a list of natural calming remedies that are very effective in reducing anxiety in dogs.
 The list also has some links to detailed articles about each remedy and how they can work for your dog: